Wacky-Mole/WackysDatabase/README.md

 - `m_description` (string): The description of the item.
 - `clonePrefabName` (string): The name of the prefab to clone.
 - `mockName` (string): The name of the mock object.
 - `customIcon` (string): The custom icon for the item.
-PNG 64x64, Must be in the ICON folder, NOT SYNCED
+PNG 64x64, Icon needs to be in the Icon folder ( doesn't server sync)
 - `material` (string): The material of the item.
+Images on nexus https://www.nexusmods.com/valheim/mods/1825 of the various changes you can make. </br>
+Visit the Material and CustomVisual Section to understand this complex system.
 - `customVisual` (CustomVisual): The custom visual data of the item.
 - `sizeMultiplier` (float): The size multiplier of the item.
 You can go from .01 to 1000.5 if you want.
 Have fun!
 - `scale_weight_by_quality` (float): The scaling factor for weight based on quality.